gstackio/dagger-helm-chart/README.md

 - Understand the reasons behind the `/var/lib/dagger/buildkitd.lock` and get rid of it.
 - Adopt performance-friendly local volumes, like a `zfs` storage with OpenEBS.
+- Configure the `[grpc.tls]` section of the `buildkitd.toml` configuration, as allowed by the `engine.config` value, so that TCP traffic is properly encrypted and Dagger clients properly authenticated.

 Usage